Integrality of $\mathrm{GL}_2\times\mathrm{GL}_2$ Rankin-Selberg integrals for ramified representations: Proving the reduced problem

-\begin{rem} We want to note that \Cref{thm: main theorem} also holds for $p=2$ (i.e. $2$-adic field $F$ with residue cardinality $q=2^t$) under the extra assumption that $\pi_i$ is dihedral if it's supercuspidal.
+\begin{rem} We want to note that \Cref{thm: main theorem} also holds for $p=2$ (i.e. $2$-adic field $F$ with residue cardinality $q=2^t$) under the extra assumption that $\pi_i$ is dihedral if it's a supercuspidal representation.
 In this case one takes $A\subseteq \mathbf{C}$ a $\mathbf{Z}[q^{-1},\mu_{4\nu q^\tau}]$-algebra as in \Cref{thm: main theorem}.
-The proofs are identical and the expressions of \cite{Assing_2018} for the Whittaker new-vectors still hold under this extra dihedral assumption in the supercuspidal case. \end{rem}
+The proofs are identical and the expressions of \cite{Assing_2018} for the Whittaker new vectors still hold under this extra dihedral assumption in the supercuspidal case. \end{rem}